 Accessorize your outfits with a wide-brimmed floppy hat, sunglasses, and a sports bra for comfort.
 Don’t forget your swimsuit and beach coverup for the perfect day out on the beautiful shores.

-Weather: Rainy season is generally from May to November (invierno), peaking in September and October when it rains from weeks on end.
-This time of year is still hot but has slightly cooler temperatures than dry season, around 85°F during the day and 80°F at night.
+Rainy season is generally from May to November (Invierno), peaking in September and October when it rains from weeks on end.
+This time of year is still hot but has slightly cooler temperatures than the dry season, around 85°F during the day and 80°F at night.